graphql/graphql-wg/GraphQL-TSC.md

 #### Minimum threshold for votes

 Because we work in a distributed environment, the voting process must account for a range of time zones and schedules.
-At least half of the voting members of the TSC must cast a ballot in order for the vote to be valid.
+A quorum of at least half (or supermajority when relevent) of the TSC voting members must cast a ballot in order for the vote to be valid.
 Once the voting threshold has been met, one of these two critera must be satisfied to conclude the vote:

 * A notice is sent via email that the vote will conclude in three business days, reminding those who haven't voted that they should do so.
 The vote will conclude at the end of this time.
 * The election results will not change if additional TSC members vote.

 #### Ensuring efficient votes

+A TSC member must attend two of the previous five meetings to be considered a "TSC voting member" and be eligible to vote.
 Should a TSC member miss three or more of the prior five meetings, they will no longer vote or be counted toward the total number of voting members.
 This is to ensure broad participation as well as to avoid voting deadlocks.

-A voting member may regain their status by attending two consecutive meetings.
-They may participate in votes in the second meeting.
+A member may regain their voting status by attending two meetings and may participate in votes in the second meeting.

-#### Resignation of voting members
+#### Resignation or removal of TSC members

+A TSC member may voluntarily resign at any time before the end of their term by notifying the TSC chair.
+A TSC member may also be involuntarily removed by a supermajority (2/3) vote by eligible TSC voting members less any with a conflict of interest.

-If a rep resigns before the end of their term, the TSC may collect nominations and vote on a replacement representative to complete the term.
-The self-nomination period should be at least two weeks before holding a vote.
+After a TSC seat vacancy the remaining TSC will collect self-nominations and vote on a replacement representative to complete the term.
+The nomination period should be open for at least two weeks, after which a vote shall be held.

-#### Removing a voting member

-TSC members may be removed by a supermajority (2/3) vote by eligible voting members less any with a conflict of interest.
-The seat may then be filled for the remainder of the term.

 ## Policies and procedures